3 Principles Digital Health Innovators Must Follow

 17 September 2018

 Despite understanding the benefits, healthcare systems are struggling to convert the potential of digitalisation into a reality.
 High quality and sustainable healthcare depends on a reliable IT-enabled service and a strong digital platform, but healthcare systems are unsure as to which area they should focus their investments for a strong return, and which technologies can provide the most benefits for their patients.
-Here are four principles that any digital health leader should follow, to ensure they build a platform that will capture the interest of healthcare stakeholders.
+Here are three principles that any digital health leader should follow, to ensure they build a platform that will capture the interest of healthcare stakeholders.

 Any IT platform must make the security of patient records a priority.
 In an age of GDPR regulations and data-protection awareness, organisations must eliminate any risk of data breaches.
 Patients report that they are skeptical of providing access to IT developers of their medical records.
 Despite this, patients have suggested that they would be willing to share their data if app developers can assure them that it will be beneficial for their health.